|

 pollution-spewing cars.
 And the Potomac River, the Anacostia River

+and the Chesapeake Bay are all plagued by pollution.
 For these reasons and others, many outside experts have ranked

 the Washington area behind such places as Chicago, New York, Seattle